 The Mazamas Program Committee hosts evening slide programs.
 During the program season, a full description of each show is printed in the Mazama Bulletin and will be posted on this web page.
 Programs almost always keep to the schedule but there are occasional cancellations and last minute switches.
 It can be a good idea to contact the Mazama Mountaineering Center at 503-227-2345 to confirm these shows beforehand.
 Please scroll down this page for more detailed show descriptions.

-Program Committee: Nancy Bentley (Co-chair), John Leary (Co-chair), Dyanne Foster, Dave Groudle, Sharon Leary and Gail O’Neill.
+Program Committee: John Leary (Chair), Dyanne Foster, Ben Jones, Sharon Leary and Nancy Bentley.

 Portland Alpine Festival

 Stuck on Annapurna after a massive 7.8 earthquake rocked Nepal, Scott Rogers and his team of climbers made their way back down to lower altitudes to help with the immediate relief needs of the many villages effected by the disaster.
 From helping distribute food and build temporary shelters, to joining in a massive project delivering 65 tons of food over a 17,000 foot pass, Scott witnessed first-hand both the good and the bad of the aid industry, as well as the sheer determination and resiliency of the Nepalese people.
 He will share stories and footage of the earthquake, the rebuilding process, and describe how the raw human interaction left a remarkable and lasting effect on his life.
 Scott is an adventure photographer and athlete who has been featured as a contributing photographer for numerous publications, including the New York Times and Outside magazine.
 In 2013, his work received a Sports Emmy Nomination for Best Camerawork.